kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 Users who can define `Taint`s that get placed on `Node`s will be able to steer workloads, possibly to malicious hosts in order to extract sensitive data.
 However, users who can define Cluster API resources already have this capability - an attacker who receives the permissions to update a `MachineTemplate` could alter the definition in a similar manner.

-This proposal therefore does not present any heightened security requirements than Cluster API already has.
+This proposal therefore does not present any heightened security requirements on top of the ones that Cluster API already has.

 #### Migration strategy for Bootstrap providers

 With the introduction of the new fields, bootstrap providers could start deprecating their equivalent fields.

-For CABPK, adding a taint at a KubeadmConfigTemplate at `.spec.template.spec.joinConfiguration.nodeRegistration.taints`. is almost equivalent to adding an `OnInitialization` typed taint via the new API.
+For CABPK, adding a taint at a KubeadmConfigTemplate at `.spec.template.spec.joinConfiguration.nodeRegistration.taints` is almost equivalent to adding an `OnInitialization` typed taint via the new API.
 The only differences are that the taint does get added by the controllers after the Node joined the Cluster and the new field has no special behavior to add the control plane related taint as e.g. CABPK does via kubeadm.

-This is considered okay, because workload should not be able to be schedule workload unless the `node.cluster.x-k8s.io/uninitialized` taint was removed and the implementation should take care to have added the `OnInitialization` taints before or at the time removing this taint.
+This is considered okay, because workloads should not be able to be scheduled on a Node unless the `node.cluster.x-k8s.io/uninitialized` taint was removed and the implementation should take care to add the `OnInitialization` taints when removing this taint.

 ### Risks and Mitigations